 First Friday is a monthly social event open to anyone.
 These events are somewhere between the last meeting of the week and the first event of your weekend.
 You might meet an artist or an engineer, a school teacher or a city leader.
 It is a place to connect with someone you might not otherwise meet, and hear about stuff you didn’t already know.
 All are welcome - from inside and outside the city, online or in the Watershed building.
-Grab a drink and settle in for a short burst of serendipity and connection.

 First Friday began over 10 years ago in the Watershed bar, as a place for people who shared an interest in innovation and creativity, no matter their sector or background.
 It has happened every month for over a decade – creating new collaborations, businesses, friendships and ideas.
 During lockdown we took the conversation online, enabling people to join who otherwise would not have been able to.
 It helped us realise that Watershed isn’t only a physical space; we are a network that reaches out across the world.

 We are currently trialling First Friday as a hybrid event.
 This means that as well as welcoming people back to the building, we will also continue to offer the opportunity to join in online.

 The next First Friday will take place both in Pervasive Media Studio and online.
 Fri 4 Feb 17:00 - 18:00.

 People joining online can participate in short conversations, facilitated by our chat roulette style software.
 You will be paired up at random for a series of five minute conversations, one-to-one with other guests.
 There is an option to take a break between each chat and you are welcome to pop in and out whenever you like.
 It's fine to join the event late and leave the event early.